-Unless specifically part of a Local Government tender process, use of internet auction sites for both purchase and disposal is prohibited, e.g. e-Bay.
+Unless specifically part of a Local Government tender process, use of internet auction sites for purchases is prohibited, e.g. e-Bay.

 3.10 Award Criteria

 Tender documentation must state how submitted tenders will be evaluated and what weighting/multiplier, if any, will be applied to the calculation.
 Advice from the Procurement Team should be sought prior to the start of the procurement process.